These resources are intended for the Faculty and Staff of the UBC Department of Psychiatry.

 - Hours of work vary from group to group.
-Please see the appropriate agreement or contact the HR Manager for clarification.
+Please see the appropriate agreement or contact Amity Chiang for clarification.

 - Overtime rates can apply if an employee works more hours than their standard work day and/or week.

-Please contact the HR Manager for clarification and assistance
+Please contact Amity Chiang for clarification and assistance.

-As a result of amendments made to the Criminal Records Review Act (the “CRRA”), UBC has been notified by the Provincial Health Services Authority (PHSA) that pursuant to the CRRA, all UBC appointees who work at a PHSA facility and who work with children or vulnerable adults, or who could potentially have unsupervised access to children or vulnerable adults in the course of their regular UBC activities, are subject to a Criminal Records Check (CRC) every 5 years.
+As a result of amendments made to the Criminal Records Review Act (the “CRRA”), UBC has been notified by the Provincial Health Services Authority (PHSA) that pursuant to the CRRA, all UBC appointees who work at hospital facilities and who work with children or vulnerable adults, or who could potentially have unsupervised access to children or vulnerable adults in the course of their regular UBC activities, are subject to a Criminal Records Check (CRC) every 5 years.

 A child is considered to be anyone under the age of 19.
 Since many participants of research studies in Psychiatry may be considered vulnerable adults, for the purpose of compliance with the CCRA, the Department has opted to define any patient or research study participant over 19 as a vulnerable adult.
-For more information on the act, please visit the website of the Ministry of Justice.
+For more information on the act, please visit the website of the Government of BC.

 The Department is taking the precaution of requiring all supervisors of UBC appointees within the department to assess all positions, including student workers, visitors or volunteers.
 For anyone appointed to a position where the possibility of interaction with children or vulnerable adults exists, we will require a completed criminal record check (CRC) as a condition of commencing the appointment, and this requirement must be identified in the job description for positions that require job descriptions.
 The employee will not be permitted to start work until we have submitted the CRC consent form and have received verification by the Ministry of Public Safety.

 a) Prior to the interview, the Supervisor will determine if the position requires a CRC.
 Review the job description and the environment in which the individual will work.
-Check with the Department’s HR Manager if you are unsure if it is applicable for the position.
+Check with Amity Chiang if you are unsure if it is applicable for the position.

 b) If the position does require a CRC it will need to be included in the job description posting.
 Prospective employees who are contacted for interviews must be informed that a pre-employment CRC is required as part of the recruitment process and that any offer of employment is contingent upon a positive result of the CRC.